 Marisa received her B.S. from the Cornell University School of Hotel Administration in 1997.
 After graduating, she began working in various roles in the division of Student and Campus Life including event coordination, NCAA/Ivy eligibility, program administration, and writing and coordinating student communications.

-She joined Residential and New Student Programs in the fall of 2015.
+She joined New Student Programs in the fall of 2015.
 She is responsible for the Cornell Chimes program and works with orientation staff and university partners on communications and events for new students and families.

 Jamie received her B.A. in Anthropology and Culture & Communication from Ithaca College in Ithaca, NY and her M.A. in Student Affairs Administration in Higher Education at Ball State University in Muncie, IN.

 Jamie previously was a Residence Hall Director at Cornell for Dickson Hall, a large and diverse first-year community, and the Multicultural Living Learning Unit, a program house of first-year and upper level students.
 She has expanded her knowledge of the Cornell community via past interim work with the Asian & Asian American Center along with collaterals with New Student Programs and Care and Crisis Services.
 In addition, Jamie advises several student organizations and sits on a mental health programmers group through Cornell Health.

 Jamie joined New Student Programs in 2019 as an Assistant Director.
 She works with orientation staff and university partners on department programs including January and August Orientation, Family Weekend, and the Carol Tatkon Center for First-Year Students.